27 Jan Want Fluency in Russian? A Journey of Discovering the Language’s Unique Complexity and Depth

-Russian is a lawless language when it comes to word stress; there is very little consistency in why some syllables are emphasised while others are not.
+Russian is a lawless language when it comes to word stress; there is very little consistency in why some syllables are emphasized while others are not.
 Additionally, every word (apart from a few particles) must have a stressed syllable, however stress marks are not used in genuine Russian writings.
-Numerous students bemoaned the Russian word emphasis, but to no avail: it persists in 2020, forcing us to memorise the right pronunciation of each word individually.
+Numerous students bemoaned the Russian word emphasis, but to no avail: it persists in 2020, forcing us to memorize the right pronunciation of each word individually.

 Russian word order and noun cases

 You may have heard that Russian sentence word order is all over the place and puzzled how Russians manage to ignore the fundamental SVO structure while yet being understood by others.
 Noun situations are the simple solution.

 Every noun in Russian has the ability to alter its case based on its function in the phrase.
 The position of the noun in the sentence after that doesn’t really matter, either.